Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Image: Dorothe from Pixabay

 These wonderful cool colors are inspired by nature and they include shades of green, gray, and brown.
-Earthy colors create a sense of calm, stability, and grounding and help you connect with the natural world in a powerful way.
+Earthy colors are uplifting colors that create a sense of warmth, comfort, calm, positivity, stability, and grounding and help you connect with the natural world in a powerful way.

 Metallic Colors